Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Thermal Phase Transitions and Critical Points Editor: Sipaz Sharma

-Finally, much of the discussions of this section was focused on chiral symmetry.
+Finally, much of the discussions in this section were focused on chiral symmetry.
 A proper definition of confinement, and its relation, if any, with chiral symmetry, is an important theoretical open problem, going beyond the scope of this review.
-Here we just note that steps in this directions require analysis of gauge dynamics, and several studies focusing on monopole dynamics, flux tubes and its interrelation with the static potential have appeared, see e.g.~\cite{Bornyakov:2019oyq,Bonati:2017anb}\citeTalk{Kudrov_talk}.
-These analysis may also help in understanding of the nature of a threshold in the Quark Gluon Plasma at a temperature of about 300 MeV.
+Here we just note that steps in this directions require analysis of gauge dynamics, and several studies focusing on monopole dynamics, flux tubes and their interrelation with the static potential have appeared, see e.g.~\cite{Bornyakov:2019oyq,Bonati:2017anb}\citeTalk{Kudrov_talk}.
+These analyses may also help in understanding the nature of a threshold in the Quark Gluon Plasma at a temperature of about 300 MeV.

 It is of crucial importance for our final understanding of QCD under extreme conditions that all the issues discussed are clarified.
 Although the results are still not fully conclusive they clearly indicate the research priorities in QCD under extreme conditions in the next future.